-Cancer ranks as the second most prevalent cause of mortality among children aged 1 to 14 years, following accidents.
-According to available data, it is projected that around 1,040 children below the age of 15 in the United States will experience mortality due to cancer in the year 2023 [1].
-Multiple empirical studies have indicated that the well-being of children and their families can be adversely affected by diseases and adverse effects associated with different forms of cancer treatment, including chemotherapy, radiation therapy, surgery, and bone marrow transplants [1-4].
+indicated that the well-being of children and their families can be adversely affected by diseases and adverse effects associated with different forms of cancer treatment, including chemotherapy, radiation therapy, surgery, and bone marrow transplants [1-4].
 The administration of the treatment can exacerbate the symptoms of heightened distress that are commonly linked to the adverse effects of the treatment and its toxic properties [5].
-In addition to the physical manifestations of the disease and the adverse effects of the treatment regimen, paediatric cancer patients are subjected to an extensive period of hospitalisation, which may elicit a range of emotional responses including fear, anger, and sadness [6].
+In addition to the physical manifestations of the disease and the adverse effects of the treatment regimen, pediatric cancer patients are subjected to an extensive period of hospitalization, which may elicit a range of emotional responses including fear, anger, and sadness [6].
 According to previous research, children and adolescents diagnosed with cancer often describe experiencing both physical and psychosocial transformations resulting from their therapeutic interventions.
-Additionally, they frequently encounter stigmatisation from others and express a strong desire to regain a sense of normalcy that they had prior to their illness [4].
+Additionally, they frequently encounter stigmatization from others and express a strong desire to regain a sense of normalcy that they had prior to their illness [4].

-The majority of paediatric patients diagnosed with cancer encounter at least one distressing symptom, with a significant proportion experiencing at least one highly distressing symptom [7].
-According to prior studies, a significant majority of children undergoing cancer treatment exhibit various symptoms, including reduced appetite (87%) and pain (86%) [8].
+The majority of pediatric patients diagnosed with cancer encounter at least one distressing symptom, with a significant proportion experiencing at least one highly distressing symptom [7].
+According to prior studies, a significant majority of children undergoing cancer treatment exhibit various symptoms, including reduced appetite (87.0%) and pain (86.0%) [8].
 Additionally, these children commonly experience fatigue, nausea, vomiting, and sleep disturbances [5,9,10].
 A range of factors can contribute to the occurrence of stressful conditions in children.
 This finding is consistent with prior scholarly investigations, which elucidate that children diagnosed with cancer exhibit notable indications of anxiety, stress, and depression [11].
 The presence of symptoms related to anxiety, stress, and depression during the course of treatment has the potential to adversely impact the overall quality of life experienced by individuals [12].

-Numerous scholarly sources elucidate the significant advancements witnessed in the domain of paediatric cancer treatment and supportive care in recent decades.
-As a result, the current 5-year survival rate for paediatric cancer exceeds 80% [13].
-This assertion is corroborated by additional research studies which have documented favourable outcomes among a significant number of paediatric cancer survivors subsequent to their treatment.
+Numerous scholarly sources elucidate the significant advancements witnessed in the domain of pediatric cancer treatment and supportive care in recent decades.
+As a result, the current 5-year survival rate for pediatric cancer exceeds 80.0% [13].
+This assertion is corroborated by additional research studies which have documented favorable outcomes among a significant number of pediatric cancer survivors subsequent to their treatment.
 Nevertheless, the majority of subgroups encountered psychological distress and a decline in health-related quality of life [14].
 There exists a significant body of evidence within the cancer population that establishes a correlation between psychological stress and a decline in immune function [15].
-The impact of psychological distress on the hyperactivity of the hypothalamicpituitary-adrenal (HPA) axis has been recognised, leading to disruptions in the integration of neurohormonal and immunological processes [13,16-18].
+The impact of psychological distress on the hyperactivity of the hypothalamic-pituitary-adrenal (HPA) axis has been recognized, leading to disruptions in the integration of neurohormonal and immunological processes [13,16-18].
 The occurrence of psychological stress prompts communication between the brain and the immune system, thereby exerting an influence on immune function.
 The bidirectional communication between the immune system and the brain is facilitated through reciprocal pathways.
 Both directions are associated with the progression of diseases.
 This becomes particularly pertinent in cases where the psychological stress persists over an extended period of time, or when there is a chronic activation of the immune system.
 In both scenarios, there is a decrease in both physical and mental activity, which has the potential to contribute to the development and progression of illness and disease [18,19].